apache/openwhisk-devtools/knative-build/runtimes/java/tests/knative/helloworldwithparams/README.md

 #
 -->

-# Hello World with Params Test for OpenWhisk NodeJS Runtime using Knative
+# Hello World with Params Test for OpenWhisk Java Runtime using Knative

 ## Running the test using the "Curl" command